minetest/minetest/doc/lua_api.md

       itself instantly becomes unusable with all further method calls having no effect and returning `nil`.
 * `set_velocity(vel)`
+    * Sets the velocity
     * `vel` is a vector, e.g. `{x=0.0, y=2.3, z=1.0}`
 * `set_acceleration(acc)`
+    * Sets the acceleration
     * `acc` is a vector
 * `get_acceleration()`: returns the acceleration, a vector
 * `set_rotation(rot)`
+    * Sets the rotation
     * `rot` is a vector (radians).
 X is pitch (elevation), Y is yaw (heading) and Z is roll (bank).
     * Does not reset rotation incurred through `automatic_rotate`.